Department: Fac Svcs-Arc Trd-Carpenter Shp (128104)

 Facilities Operations is a department within Facilities Management and Development, a unit of the Administration and Finance Division responsible for managing operations, maintenance, and repair of University facilities.
 The purpose of the Facilities Operations Department is to provide quality maintenance and minor repair and renovation services that meet or exceed our customers' expectations.
-This position is within the Carpenter Shop and is responsible for providing maintenance, repair, construction, and renovation of general and preventive facilities and systems.
+This position is responsible for providing maintenance, repair, construction, and renovation of general and preventive facilities and systems.

 Minimum Qualifications (Staff Only):